mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/index.md

 Moving from Konvoy 1.8.x to DKP 2.1.x is not just an upgrade - you are enhancing your existing clusters to use a new architecture.
 If you currently use Konvoy to manage one cluster, that single-cluster experience continues in DKP 2.1.x, and includes the use of the management tools offered by Kommander.
 If you currently use Kommander to manage more than one cluster, your multi-cluster experience continues in DKP 2.1.x, with enhanced management and control offered by CAPI.

 ## Upgrade paths

 See the [upgrade table in the DKP 2.3 documentation](https://docs.d2iq.com/dkp/2.3/upgrade-dkp#UpgradeDKP-Supportedupgradepaths) for the full upgrade paths supported.

 ## Understanding the Major Version Upgrade Process

+<p class="message--warning"><strong>WARNING: </strong>D2iQ does <b>NOT support</b> the upgrade of 1.x clusters to 2.x <b>when Kaptain is enabled</b>.
+Disable Kaptain before upgrading your clusters to 2.x.
+Otherwise, your upgrade process will possibly get stuck.
+For more information on using Kaptain on DKP 2.x, refer to Kaptain's<a href="https://archive-docs.d2iq.com/dkp/kaptain/2.0.0/fresh-install/">fresh install</a>documentation.</p>

 The overall process for upgrading the major version to DKP 2.1 has the following high-level steps: